 The problem is built into the game

 Humorously honest about something – charm.
-A bit of an old-fashioned word, but it’s proved daunting, even impossible, to replace with all the identitarian stuff, and certainly with the marketing pablum like “FOMO” pushed by “influencers.”
-I’ll have to use it only briefly because you won’t listen to me if I don’t hurry through it, you who walk around in shorts and sneakers and the jersey of the sports team you paid for – it’s hard for suckers to be interesting to women, I’m afraid.
+A bit of an old-fashioned word, but it’s proved daunting, even impossible, to replace with all the identarian stuff, and certainly when compounded with marketing pablum like “FOMO” and “vibes” pushed by “influencers.”
+I’ll have to use it only briefly because you won’t listen to me if I don’t hurry through it, you who walk around in shorts and sneakers and the jersey of the sports team you paid for – it’s often hard for suckers to be interesting to women, I’m afraid.

 See, it is not just that women don’t come to the tables, it’s that they know implicitly not to come.

-It’s not even a question.
+It’s not even a question, because everyone knows the answer in their more honest moments, whenever the “go girling” quiets and “she persists” a little more realistically.
 Yet now you want to skip all that and go straight to marketing poker, to essentially disregard the state of the game in order to fund the show.
 Now you had a little tweet, podcast, article about this?
 Are you doing your part to help the war effort?
 That’s nice!
-Oh, I know let’s make a VLOG with some LAY-DEEZ and and and they’ll live together and they’ll be influencers and we’ll talk about them yeah and and and
+Oh, I know let’s make a VLOG with some LAY-DEEZ and and and they’ll live together and they’ll be influencers and we’ll talk about them yeah and and the algo and and

 Yeah.
 It’s not real.
 The debate is not real, and the answers they peddle are not real.